jatkin-wasti/python_classes/README.md

 ```
 ## OOP (Object Oriented Programming)
 ### Four pillars
-- Abstraction: Showing only what's
+- Abstraction: Showing only what's necessary of an object the other parts of your program
-- Encapsulation:
+- Encapsulation: Wrapping up data (class variables) and functionality (methods) together into a single place
-- Inheritance: An object can acquire the properties of another (super) object
+- Inheritance: An object can acquire the properties of another (super) object.
+This helps to reuse, customise and
-- Polymorphism:
+enhance existing code
+- Polymorphism: Refers to a programming languages ability to process objects differently depending on their data type
+or class.
+More specifically it is the ability to redefine methods for derived classes
 ### Creating an object
 - Syntax is
 ```